miquelladeboer/dataflowdiagnostics/README.md

 You can use this dashboard to monitor your Dataflows Duration and Failure count.
 This way you can easily track any issues with your dataflows performance and share with others.

-In this example we will show 3 different exampeles on how to create your own monitoring dashboard
+In this example we will show 3 different exampeles on how to create your own monitoring dashboard:

-* Load data into CDS entity for dataflow monitoring()
+* Load data into Dataverse Table for dataflow monitoring
 * Load data into an Excel file on Onedrive/Sharepoint
 * Load data directly into a Power BI Report